edg-l/edgarluque.com/content/blog/creating_a_kernel.md

 You should look a bit around at the makefile to understand it.

-I will only focus on x86_64 with UEFI, so i modified a bit the relevant runners (the one that uses cdrom and the one with hdd):
+I will only focus on x86_64 with UEFI, so I modified a bit the relevant runners (the one that uses cdrom and the one with hdd):

 ```make